 This course is open to wayfarers and landscape-readers of all levels; no prior experience is required.
 Whether you’ve always wondered why carnivorous plants are found in bogs or what a tree’s rings or canopy tells us about the history of a place, this class is for you!

 Syllabus at a Glance

-This course includes three total sessions, each lasting for 1.5 hours on three consecutive Thursday beginning December 1.
+This course includes three total sessions, each lasting for 1.5 hours on three consecutive Wednesdays beginning February 21.

 Outside of class, students will be encouraged to complete optional activities related to class content, including an identification practicum, phenological journaling, and local explorations.

 This course is available at three ticket prices.
 This tiered pricing model is designed to increase access for a wider range of students as well as to support our instructors.
 In addition to tiered tickets, we offer a limited number of no-pay spots for students who would not otherwise be able to take this course.
 No-pay spots are selected via a randomized drawing two weeks before each section begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.

 Atlas Obscura Courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.
 For answers to commonly asked questions, check out our FAQ page here.

 Founded in 2009, Atlas Obscura created the definitive community-driven guide to incredible places across the planet and is now an award-winning company that shares the world’s hidden wonders in person and online.